phifertoo/solace-chromatic/README.md

 7. Create a Firestore database

-8. Create a .env in the root.
+8. Create a .env in the root folder.
 Copy the following values into the .env file from firebase.

 REACT_APP_FIREBASE_PRIVATE_KEY
 REACT_APP_FIREBASE_CLIENT_EMAIL